© 2014 WebMD, LLC. All rights reserved.

 - Diabetes, type 1: The body’s immune system attacks and destroys the pancreas’ insulin-producing cells.
 Lifelong insulin injections are required to control blood sugar.

 - Diabetes, type 2: The body becomes resistant to insulin, causing blood sugar rises.
 The pancreas eventually loses the ability to appropriately produce and release insulin, leading to a need for synthetic insulin.

 - Cystic fibrosis: A genetic disorder that affects multiple body systems, usually including the lungs and the pancreas.
 Digestive problems and diabetes often result.

 - Pancreatic cancer: The pancreas has many different types of cells, each of which can give rise to a different type of tumor.
 The most common type arises from the cells that line the pancreatic duct.
 Because there are usually few or no early symptoms, pancreatic cancer is often advanced by the time it’s discovered.

 - Pancreatitis: The pancreas becomes inflamed and damaged by its own digestive chemicals.
 Swelling and death of tissue of the pancreas can result.
 Although alcohol or gallstones can contribute, sometimes a cause for pancreatitis is never found.

 - Pancreatic pseudocyst: After a bout of pancreatitis, a fluid-filled cavity called a pseudocyst can form.
 Pseudocysts may resolve spontaneously, or they may need surgical drainage.

 - Islet cell tumor: The hormone-producing cells of the pancreas multiply abnormally, creating a benign or cancerous tumor.
 These tumors produce excess amounts of hormones and then release them into the blood.
 Gastrinomas, glucagonomas, and insulinomas are examples of islet cell tumors.

 - Physical examination: By pressing on the center of the belly, a doctor might check for masses or abdominal pain.
-He or she can also look for other signs of pancreas conditions.
+They can also look for other signs of pancreas conditions.
 Pancreatic pain often radiates to the back.